YegorChevardin/design-patterns/Readme.md

 > together.
 It acts as a bridge between two interfaces that are not compatible with each other due to differences in
 > method signatures, parameter types, or behavior.

+### Bridge

+> The Bridge Pattern is a structural design pattern used in software engineering to separate an object's abstraction
+> from its implementation so that both can vary independently.
+It achieves this by creating two separate hierarchies of
+> classes—one for the abstraction and one for the implementation—linked together by a bridge interface.

 ###